jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-1-Access_Federation_and_Federated_Repositories/README.md

 All these resources are part of the same circle of trust and access are federated between them (users, groups and tokens).

 As a student, you have a dedicated JFrog project where you will find a bunch of repositories that has been created for you.
-To select your JFrog project, please use the panel as follows
+To select your JFrog project, please use the panel as follows.

 ![JFrog Project Select](./assets/lab1_project_select.png)